 What “Folding” Means in Different Contexts

-The meaning of folding depends heavily on situation and tone.
+The folding meaning slang depends heavily on situation and tone.

 1. Folding Under Pressure